 The most common form of organisation of private banks is a Swiss corporation, with some notable former private bankers having restructured from a partnership into a corporation in the past years.
-The Association of Swiss Private Banks counts seven members, which are all Swiss banks that are privately owned and not listed entities.
-However, out of these seven private banks, four of them remain organised as private partnerships, with the partners having unlimited personal liability, and form part of the Swiss Private Bankers' Association (together with a fifth bank).
+The Association of Swiss Private Banks (ABPS) counts eight members, which are all Swiss banks that are privately owned and not listed entities.
+However, out of these eight private banks, only four remain organised as private partnerships, with the partners having unlimited personal liability.
+These four also form part of the Swiss Private Bankers' Association (together with a fifth bank).
 By contrast, banks providing wealth management services as part of their broader activities (based on the model of 'universal bank') always take the form of Swiss corporations.